-- will be invited to present their algorithm and results at the 2016 AAPM Annual Meeting in a Low Dose CT Grand Challenge Scientific Symposium
+- were invited to present their algorithm and results at the 2016 AAPM Annual Meeting in a Low Dose CT Grand Challenge Scientific Symposium

-- will receive one complimentary registration to the Annual Meeting
+- received one complimentary registration to the Annual Meeting

-- will be invited to include an overview of their technique and results in a manuscript to be written after the completion of the Grand Challenge
+- were invited to include an overview of their technique and results in a paper published in Medical Physics to be written after the completion of the Grand Challenge

 - Latin squares assignment: A full reading schedule for this study would have r readers, p participant submissions, and c cases (or r*p*c total reader impressions).
 Given the time constraints and the high potential of recall (e.g., c=20 cases shown with multiple, likely similar, denoising strategies or reconstruction techniques and read with limited washout time), we have designed a Latin squares reading framework.
 Figure 1 illustrates this framework.
-Each reader will see every case and every participant’s technique only once.
-If 20 participants enter the challenge, the total number of reader impressions for each reader will be 20.
-Should fewer than 20 entries be received, the readers will review less than 20 datasets while preserving the restriction that each submission and case is reviewed only once.
-Should more than 20 submissions be received, the reading list will be distributed equally over 2 or more readers (i.e., a “pseudo” reader will be formed by distributing the tasks over two or more real readers).
+Each reader saw every case and every participant's technique only once.
+Twenty participants entered the challenge, so the total number of reader impressions for each reader was 20.

 Figure 1: Latin Square example

-- The design assumes that readers will be exchangeable in performance.
-Differences in individual reader performance is assumed to be distributed uniformly across the participants’ submissions given the blocking imposed on the design.
+- The design assumed that readers were exchangeable in performance.
+Differences in individual reader performance was assumed to be distributed uniformly across the participants' submissions given the blocking imposed on the design.

-- Readers will be instructed to mark ROIs suspicious for lesions and assign a lesion level confidence for the primary task (detection of a hepatic metastasis).
-After reviewing the dataset, readers will assign an overall confidence for the task.
-These ratings will be preserved in the database and used for exploratory analyses and tie-breaking (see below).
-A standardized manual for marking and scoring will be reviewed with all readers and a rigorous training session held with readers to minimize reader variability.
+- Readers were instructed to mark ROIs suspicious for lesions and assign a lesion level confidence for the primary task (detection of a hepatic metastasis).
+After reviewing the dataset, readers assigned an overall confidence for the task.
+These ratings were preserved in the database and used for exploratory analyses and tie-breaking (see below).
+A standardized manual for marking and scoring was reviewed with all readers and a rigorous training session held with readers to minimize reader variability.

-- Reader lesion markings (or notation of the case as normal) will be compared to the reference standard for each patient and the data scored on a per lesion and per patient basis.
+- Reader lesion markings (or notation of the case as normal) were compared to the reference standard for each patient and the data scored on a per lesion and per patient basis.

-- Reader markings will be considered correct if the location marked as center of the lesion falls anywhere within the true lesion’s boundaries.
+- Reader markings were considered correct if the location marked as center of the lesion falls anywhere within the true lesion's boundaries.

-- Per lesion scoring (includes penalty for false positive and negative markings):
+- Per lesion scoring (included penalty for false positive and negative markings):